EBIBioStudies/biostudies-backend-services/client/bio-commandline/README.md

 * **t:** BioStudies environment to migrate the submission to.
 * **tu:** BioStudies user in the target environment.
 (Only superusers can perform this operation)
 * **tp:** Password for the BioStudies user in the target environment.
+* **to:** New owner for the submission in the target environment.
+This is an optional parameter.
+If it isn't provided, the current submission owner should exist in the target environment.